 A workshop designed to educate student organizations on the risks to self, others and community that are associated with alcohol use as well as effective harm-reduction strategies if students choose to use alcohol.

 Carolina After Dark (CAD) is a wellness initiative that organizes late-night campus activities and inclusive programming.
 Carolina After Dark promotes and encourages substance-free events across the Carolina community using a monthly newsletter, heellife and social media.

 An educational workshop provided to students as a result of specific sanctions.
 This workshop explores personal values, implicit bias and models of morality as it relates to decision-making.

 Office of Human Resources

 The University is also committed to assuring a healthy and safe working environment that is free from threats of workplace violence.
-The Employee and Management Relations Unit in the Office of Human Resources has in place specific Employee Threat Assessment and Response Team protocols, which are activated in the event of actual or potential workplace violence incidents.
+Employee and Management Relations in the Office of Human Resources has in place specific Employee Threat Assessment and Response Team protocols which are activated in the event of actual or potential workplace violence incidents.
 Additionally, the Office of Human Resources is available to provide customized information sessions on the Violence in the Workplace policy as needed to campus departments.
 These sessions address topics including recognizing the warning signs of potential workplace violence and reporting suspicious incidents.
 Individuals may call Employee and Management Relations at 919-843-3444 for additional information.